jdutronc/Kickstarter_Analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 <img align="right" src="https://github.com/jdutronc/kickstarter-analysis/blob/main/Resources/Theatre_Outcomes_Based_on_Launched_Date.png" width="300">
 The chart on the right shows the crowdfunding campaign outcomes for theater plays based on launch date by calendar month.
-We created a pivot chart based on the Kickstater dataset to extract relevant data and we have highlighted the successful campaigns in green, the failed campaigns in red and the canceled campaigns in yellow.
+We created a pivot chart based on the Kickstater dataset to extract the years and months of campaign launch dates and we have highlighted the successful campaigns in green, the failed campaigns in red and the canceled campaigns in yellow.

 <br> Click the image to enlarge.